Get All the Dirt

 Similar size variances occur with full clumps.
 Some dahlia varieties tend to produce huge clumps while others mature with clumps on the small side.
 Sweet Nathalie is an example of a dahlia that typically produces a small clump.

-Small clumps are not a cause for concern.
+Small tubers or small clumps are not a cause for concern.
 As long as there is an intact collar (where the sprouting eyes are located) and at least one tuber to support the plant as it begins to grow, the dahlia will grow just fine.

 Copyright © 2019 Leafari.com | Design by 2C Development Group